 The Perkins Loan is a need-based loan that is funded by the federal government but is administered directly by Radford University.
 Undergraduate students receive loans under this program of up to $5,500 annually and up to $27,500 for their total undergraduate study.
 Students begin paying back these loans nine months after they either complete their education or leave school.
 No interest is charged until repayment begins, and then a five percent charge is applied to the unpaid balance.

 Federal Direct Lending Student Loan

 The Federal Direct Lending Student Loan Program enables both dependent and independent students to borrow.
-All students will be required to pay an origination fee ranging from 1.051% to 4.204% depending on loan type.
-The interest rate for new borrowers is fixed at 6.8 percent.
+All students will be required to pay an origination fee ranging from 1.072% to 4.288% depending on loan type and is subject to change.
+The interest rate for new borrowers is fixed at 4.66 percent.
 The interest rate for subsidized Federal Direct Loans is subsidized by the federal government until six months after the student graduates or leaves school, when repayment begins.
 For unsubsidized Federal Direct Loans, the borrower makes interest payments or capitalizes interest.